 Listen to some music by bass players on this New Sounds.
 Hear the orchestral double bass, as represented by German bass player Eberhard Weber, along with the electric bass guitar, represented by the Swedish bass guitarist Jonas Hellborg.
 There's also music by California bass player Michael Manring, whose signature instrument, the hyperbass, he helped to develop and is designed for limitless altered tunings.
-Plus, music from bassist/composer and jazzer/rocker Ben Allison (composer of NPR’s On the Media theme) and more.
+Plus, music from bassist/composer and jazzer/rocker Ben Allison (also composer of NPR’s On the Media theme) - his tune "Slap Happy" from the record "Peace Pipe," and more.

 Listen to music from the Armenian diaspora on this New Sounds program.
 Hear the duduk, that distinctive double reed instrument, by the “Master of the Duduk,” Djivan Gasparyan, in many different combinations, from Gasparyan’s collaboration with Canadian-American producer Michael Brook’s electric guitar, to a work featuring the cellist Maya Beiser.
 Then, hear Gasparyan’s duduk in a work by the Italian pianist/composer Ludovico Einaudi.
 There's also music from the recent release by violist Nicolas Cords (of Brooklyn Rider) playing a work by Alan Hovanhess.